The Middle (Jimmy Eat World song)

 "The Middle" is a song by American rock band Jimmy Eat World.
-It was released in October 2001 as the second single of their fourth album, Bleed American (2001).
-It was a number-five hit on the US Billboard Hot 100 in 2002 and reached the top 50 in Australia, Ireland, New Zealand and the United Kingdom.
+It was released in October 2001 as the second single from their fourth album, Bleed American (2001).
+It was a number-five hit on the US Billboard Hot 100 in 2002 and reached the top 50 in Australia, Ireland, New Zealand, and the United Kingdom.
 The song was a breakthrough hit for Jimmy Eat World, who had self-financed the recording of the Bleed American album after being dropped by Capitol Records in 1999.
 It is considered the band's signature song.

 Background and composition

 "The Middle" was written after Jimmy Eat World had been dropped from Capitol Records following the release of Clarity, their previous album.
 Their second album, Static Prevails, had sold just 10,000 copies in 1996 and Capitol Records decided to drop the band in 1999 due to a change in priorities.
 Singer and guitarist Jim Adkins explained to the Dallas Observer: "We were just about invisible there and it wasn't going to get any better."

 "The Middle" reflects these trying times for the band with lyrics about "Don't write yourself off yet" when feeling "left out or looked down on."
 The band decided to finance the recording of the album and keep things simple on the new record rather than experiment, as they had done on previous records.
 "On our new stuff, rather than challenging ourselves [by] getting real experimental, we kind of went in the other direction, challenging ourselves by getting very simple."